-5. Produce a theoretically and empirically based contribution to knowledge.

-6. Evaluate one's own work and its contribution to knowledge with respect to scientific, societal and ethical aspects.
+- 5. Make a scientifically based attempt at producing a research contribution to prior research within the subject of the thesis. - 6.
+Evaluate one's own work and its contribution to knowledge with respect to scientific, societal and ethical aspects.

 Education